List of coupled siblings

-This article gives a list of individuals who have been romantically or maritally coupled with a sibling.
-This list does not include coupled siblings in fiction, although ones from mythology and religion are included.
+This article lists well-known individuals who had romantic or marital ties with their sibling(s) at any point in history.
+It does not include coupled siblings in works of fiction, although those from mythology and religion are included.

 Terminology

 There are many terms used to describe a romantic bond between siblings, including formal nomenclature such as adelphogamy, specific hyponyms such twincest, or slang terms like sibcest.
 In a heterosexual context, a female partner in such a relationship may be referred as a sister-wife.
 A similar incestuous arrangement which is non-monogamous can be referred as sister-swapping or brother-swapping, although this should not be confused with berdel, which describes the situation in which families exchange brides or bridegrooms.